New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Transmission Scheme Design

 \subsection{Problem Formulation and Solution}

-In order to optimize the rate performance of Spinal codes, we establish a rate maximization model under the constraint of sufficiently small FER in this subsection.
-To formulate the problem, we first emphasize the two related fundamental parameters, i.e., the code rate and the FER, as follows. \begin{itemize} \item \textit{Code rate}: Consider Spinal codes with message length $n$ and segmentation parameter $k$ transmitted over a channel, let $l_{j}$ be the number of symbols generated from the $j^{th}$ spine value of the $n$-bit message sequence, then the code rate can be calculated by
+We establish a rate maximization model under a sufficiently small error probability constraint.
+Two related fundamental parameters are emphasize here: \begin{itemize} \item \textit{Code rate}: Consider Spinal codes with message length $n$ and segmentation parameter $k$ transmitted over a channel.
+Let $\ell_{j}$ be the number of symbols generated from the $j^{th}$ spine value of the $n$-bit message sequence.
+The code rate can be calculated as

-\item \textit{FER}: Based on the theoretical analysis of Spinal codes, for the AWGN channel, the FER can be tightly upper bounded by Theorem 3; for the BSC channel, the FER can be tightly upper bounded by Theorem 4. \end{itemize}
+\item \textit{Error Probability}: The error probability can be upper bounded by the results given in Theorem 3 and Theorem 4 over the AWGN channel and the BSC respectively. \end{itemize}

-{\rm For Spinal codes with message length $n$ and segmentation parameter $k$, the rate maximization problem can be expressed as:}
+{\rm The rate maximization problem can be expressed as follows:}